cabouman/svmbir/docs/source/install.rst

 Importantly, the Xcode Developer tools **do not include** the required OpenMP libraries.
 The OMP libraries can be obtained from `[here] <https://mac.r-project.org/openmp/>`_.
+You will need to download a file of the form ``openmp-XXX.tar.gz``.
+The tar file will contain the following files:

+    ```
+    /usr/local/lib/libomp.dylib
+    /usr/local/include/ompt.h
+    /usr/local/include/omp.h
+    /usr/local/include/omp-tools.h
+    ```

+These files should be moved to the specified directories.
+You may also need to open the file ``/usr/local/lib/libomp.dylib``.
+This will generate a splash screen that requests permision of OSx to execute the library.

 In addition, after OS updates, you may need to reinstall the Xcode toolkit using the command: ``xcode-select --install``